 Roofing of churches in the Diocese of Mara, Tanzania (requested by the Anglican Church of Tanzania)

-The roofing of churches is the most difficult part of construction in Tanzania mainly because the materials needed are not locally available and so need to be purchased.
+Roofing of churches is the most difficult part of construction in Tanzania mainly because the materials are not locally available and so need to be purchased.

 Most of the parishioners earn less than $2 a day.
 Bishop George of the Diocese of Mara has asked the Anglican Church of Tanzania for assistance.